How to heal your lower back pain

 So what’s the story?

 First, here’s what happens: When you pull a muscle in your lumbar back region, causing the muscle to go into spasm and as a result, lower back ache, the simplest of tasks can become unbearably painful and difficult, and in those few seconds, your life changes.
 You can’t pick something off the floor, you can’t bend to tie your shoelaces, or put the washing onto the line, not to mention carry anything over a kilo, if that.
 Strange when just yesterday you might have been power lifting at the gym, or dancing Zumba.
-My company, MediSpera, sells state-of-the-art wearable spinal decompression devices for neck and lower back pain (Vertetrac & Cervico 2000), as well as pain relief devices using therapeutic ultrasound (PainShield), so you think I’d be sorted, right?
+My company, MediSpera, sells state-of-the-art wearable spinal decompression devices for neck and lower back pain (Vertetrac & Cervico 2000), so you think I’d be sorted, right?

 Wrong!
 Ironically, I can’t use theses devices because as I mentioned at the beginning of this article, I had an operation at 6 months, and subsequently have four metal pins in my back and scars to prove it.
 I can’t put my spine through spinal traction when pins are holding it together – that wouldn’t be wise, to put it lightly.
 Due to the scar tissue hypersensitivity, I can’t use low frequency ‘slow release’ therapeutic ultrasound either.
 So I have to take the much longer healing route comprising rest, long walks at a comfortable pace, and after about two weeks, start twice-daily stretching exercises.